DataDog/dd-sdk-ios/SUPPORTED-VERSIONS.md

 |  **SwiftNIO**   |       ❌     |   ❌    |

 *Note: Third party networking libraries can be instrumented by implementing custom `DDURLSessionDelegate`.*

-## Catalyst
-We support Catalyst in build mode only, which means that macOS target will build, but functionalities for the SDK won't work for this target.

 ## Dependencies
 The Datadog SDK depends on the following third-party library: